Skip to main content

 This Achievement Standard assesses the ability of ākonga to identify and apply movement strategies in an applied setting.

 Movement strategies refer to a variety of approaches that will help a player or team to successfully achieve a movement outcome or goal.
-The focus is on the importance of tactical awareness, not the performance of the individual skills involved.
-For example, instead of assessing the technical quality of a basketball layup or a rail slide in skateboarding, the focus would be on whether the player waited for the defender to be drawn in by an offensive screen before driving in for a layup, or how the skateboarder utilised the speed generated from a previous manoeuvre when choosing to execute their rail slide, showing tactical ordering of tricks.
+The focus of this Standard is on the importance of tactical awareness, not the performance of the individual skills involved.
+For example, in basketball the focus would be on whether the player waited for the defender to be drawn in by an offensive screen before driving in for a layup, not the technical quality of the layup.
+In skateboarding the focus would be on how the skateboarder used the speed generated from a previous manoeuvre when choosing to execute their rail slide, not the precision of the slide.

 The Significant Learning reflected in this Achievement Standard includes: